Siberian cat breed information and advice

 Feeding and nutrition

-The Siberian can take up to 5 years to become fully mature and they should have a cat food that matches their age, size and activity level.
-Remember, if they develop any specific health conditions, they may need a special diet.
+A Siberian cat can take up to five years to become fully mature and they should have a cat food that matches their age, size and activity level.
+Follow the guidance on the packaging when it comes to how much to feed your cat.

 Grooming

-Siberian cats are described as having a ‘semi-longhair, triple coat’ and they need grooming every day in spring and autumn.
+Siberian cats are described as having a ‘semi-longhair, triple coat’ and they need grooming more frequently in spring and autumn where they moult heavier.
 This is when they shed their winter or summer hair in preparation for the new season’s coat.
 Special cat combs are available from your vet that minimise discomfort when grooming.
-But for the rest of the year, a Siberian cat will only need brushing with a cat brush or grooming glove once a week.
+But for the rest of the year, a Siberian cat will only need brushing with a cat brush or grooming glove once or twice a week.

 Siberian cats are energetic and love to play.
 They can be kept as indoor or outdoor cats, but if kept indoors, they’ll need lots of toys to keep them amused.
 They’ll also enjoy having a perch so they can climb.
 If they have access to a garden, they love to play outdoors.
 If you’re concerned about them wandering off, you can teach them to walk on a lead so you can enjoy going out together.